pantos-io/research-go-ethrelay/README.md

 `stake withdraw [amountInWei]`: Withdraws the submitted stake back to the account balance.
 Remember that stake can be locked in the contract when a block was submitted and you have to wait until it is unlocked again.

-`submit block [blocknumber]`: Submits the specified block header from the target chain to the verifying chain
+`submit block [blockNumber or blockHash]`: Submits the specified block header from the target chain to the verifying chain

 `submit epoch [epoch]`: Sets the epoch data for the specified epoch on the verifying chain